 I developed a simple system for myself that helps me to both archive and keep track of my artworks.

 Most surprising, however, I found that I actually started to enjoy the process of documenting my work.
-It allowed me to see my work in a new light, to value my current projects, to see my progress more clearly, and to gain peace of mind in the direction of my art practice.
+It allowed me to see my work in a new light, value my current projects, see my progress more clearly, and gain peace of mind in the direction of my art practice.

 I am now able to see the full scope of the last ten years of creating work and feel a type of satisfaction when looking through my inventory catalog.
 Moreover, it helps me stay organized in day-to-day life so that I don’t have to stress about the small things.
 I know where my artworks are located, who bought them, where they need to be in a month for a show, and when I need to invoice or follow up on an invoice.

 If you asked anyone I know, they would laugh if you told them that I enjoy any type of activity that includes getting organized.
 I’m the type of person that leaves old coffee mugs in my car and tried and failed the Marie Kondo method in the span of a week.
 My clothes remain in an angry lump on my couch instead of rolled neatly and happily in my drawers.